HackDagos/writeups/HackPackCTF 2023/web/WolfHowl.md

 ![site](img/WolfHowl_error.png)

-excellent, we discovered a possible field where to perform a sql injection ! at this point we do a basic injection and see what happens:
+excellent, we discovered a possible field where to perform a SQL injection! at this point, we do a basic injection and see what happens:

 `"OR 1=1 --"`